 - Spending time with people who encourage drug or alcohol use

 Remember that relapse can occur in anyone and doesn’t mean that treatment has failed or that the individual has failed.
 Rather, it brings light to unaddressed problems that are preventing the individual from moving forward in recovery.

-A drug or alcohol relapse is unfortunately common among individuals who are in recovery.
-Even so, relapse prevention education can help them avoid falling back into substance abuse.
-Relapse prevention treatment can be utilized to identify an imminent relapse and avoid the possibility of it occurring in the future.
+Setting up a relapse prevention plan with professionals can help people in addiction recovery avoid falling back into substance abuse.
+Our relapse prevention program can be utilized to identify an imminent relapse and avoid the possibility of it occurring in the future.

 Signs of Relapse

 An individual’s relapse triggers and warning signs are unique and may manifest themselves in various ways.
 By looking out for the common warning signs of relapse, you can potentially prevent your loved ones from taking a few steps back in their sobriety.

 Signs to look out for include:

 - A lack of attendance at recovery meetings or they stop going to recovery meetings

 - Lessened communication with other people in recovery